Economic development is a deep, constantly shifting topic affected by technological, political, sociological, economic and generational trends.

 In a perfect world, there are hard numbers and data to support investment.
 Sometimes those aren’t appropriate.

-Says Larson, “Do the math to assure payback periods are reasonable and public financing is pared back to the necessary amount.
+Says Mike, “Do the math to assure payback periods are reasonable and public financing is pared back to the necessary amount.
 But remember, some goals can’t be reduced to accounting tests.
 In those cases, a community is wise to work from a vision encompassing overarching goals.”